-SPED 520/SPED 620 Advanced Instructional Decision Making

-SPED 521/SPED 621 Effective Program Development for Students with Serious Emotional and Behavioral Disorders

-SPED 522/SPED 622 Program Development for Severely Challenged Students

-SPED 523/SPED 623 Special Topics Seminar SPED 631 School-Based Consultation

-LA 500/LA 634 Language Acquisition and Development
+SPED 520/ SPED 620 Advanced Instructional Decision Making 3 SPED 521/ SPED 621 Effective Program Development for Students with Serious Emotional and Behavioral Disorders 3 SPED 522/ SPED 622 Program Development for Severely Challenged Students 2 SPED 523/ SPED 623 Special Topics Seminar 2 SPED 631 School-Based Consultation 2 LA 500/LA 634 Language Acquisition and Development 3

-Additional courses as determined with advisor may include courses in the Reading or ESOL endorsement programs.
+Additional courses as determined with advisor may include courses in the Reading (p.
+80) or ESOL (p.
+78) endorsement programs.
 Courses in other areas of education and counseling may be considered.

-A minimum of 2 semester hours and one Core convocation.
+A minimum of 2 semester hours of Core Program (p.
+130) coursework and one Core convocation